Gap Analysis: The Original IRR Tool

 | Total Weighted Gap | — | — | +$9.42B-years |

-Gap analysis assumes that an asset or liability reprices on a fixed date.
-In reality, repricing is a process:
+Gap analysis assumes that an asset or liability reprices on a fixed date at a fixed spread.
+This is a useful fiction, but understanding where it breaks down is crucial to understanding gap analysis's limitations.

 - Current quarter: SOFR is 5.25%, so the rate is 7.75%